MarionOwino-ds/MarionOwino-ds/README.md

 ---

-_Thanks for visiting.
-I’m still learning, still growing — and that’s enough._
+_Thanks for visiting my profile.
+I'm still learning, still growing — and that's more than enough._